digipres/publications/ipres/ipres-2015/papers/beyond-the-binary-pre-ingest-preservation-of-metadata.md

   from the two perspectives of the digital archivist and the digital preservation analyst, and how these two perspectives inform our current thinking.
 creators:
-- Moran, Jessica
+- Jessica Moran
-- Gattuso, Jay
+- Jay Gattuso
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:429555/download
 grand_parent: iPRES